Quantitative theory of magnetic interactions in solids: Numerical examples of interatomic exchange

 Oguchi \textit{et al.} calculated magnetic interactions in transition metal monoxides MnO and NiO from first principles at an early stage~\cite{oguchi1983magnetism,PhysRevB.28.6443}.
-The obtained values were too high compared with experiment, which was most likely related with the absence of strong local correlations in the calculation.
+The obtained values were too high compared with experiment, which was most likely related to the absence of strong local correlations in the calculation.
 Indeed, later it was shown that taking a Hubbard $U$ term into account for the transition metal $3d$ states, substantially improves the situation~\cite{PhysRevB.58.15496,PhysRevB.80.014408,Logemann-2017,PhysRevB.97.184404}.
 As was demonstrated in Ref.~\onlinecite{PhysRevB.80.014408}, a systematic, good description of the N{\'e}el temperatures can be obtained in the whole series of transition metal monoxides using a self-interaction-corrected (SIC) version of DFT, although the valence band spectrum of these types of calculations do not agree with observations.
 The magnon spectra calculated from SIC theory, of MnO, FeO, CoO and NiO~\cite{PhysRevB.80.014408}, is shown in Fig.~\ref{s7-TMOs-magnons}, and one may note excellent agreement with experimental data.
-Furthermore, the impact of dynamical correlations (treated in DMFT) on the $J_{ij}$'s was considered in Refs.~\onlinecite{PhysRevLett.97.266403,PhysRevB.91.125133}.
-Although, there are some quantitative differences, the results of DMFT are rather close to the LDA+U results and data from the Hubbard I approximation (see Fig.~\ref{fig1sect2}).
-This result might seem counter-intuitive, since the electronic structure resulting from the two approaches is substantially different~\cite{graanas2012charge}.
-The likely reason is probably due to the fact that wide-gap TMOs are close to the $U~>>~t$ limit, where the exchange integrals are roughly defined as $t^2/U$, which is similar in the two approaches.
+Furthermore, the impact of dynamical correlations (treated in DMFT) on the $J_{ij}$'s of the transition metal monoxides was considered in Refs.~\onlinecite{PhysRevLett.97.266403,PhysRevB.91.125133}.
+Although there are some quantitative differences, the results of DMFT are rather close to the LDA+U results, SIC data and values from the HIA (see Fig.~\ref{fig1sect2}).
+This result might seem counter-intuitive, since the electronic structure resulting from the different approaches is substantially different~\cite{graanas2012charge}.
+The likely reason is probably due to the fact that wide-gap TMOs are close to the $U~>>~t$ limit, where the exchange integrals are roughly defined as $t^2/U$, which is similar in the various approaches.
 The interatomic exchange extracted from a calculation of the susceptibility, using the GW approximation, also provide results of similar quality~\cite{Kotani_2008}.